|Western Terminus:||US 230/North Cameron Street in Harrisburg|

 Signs went up in 1952 from the intersection of US 230 at Paxton Street, following Paxton Street to Eisenhower Boulevard which returned it to its parent route in Highspire.
 That same year, construction began on the section of what would become Interstate 83 between US 22 and Eisenhower Boulevard.
 That section opened to traffic in 1954, and with it a change in the route.
 The new alignment followed Arsenal Boulevard, Herr Street, Walnut Street then onto the expressway back to Eisenhower Boulevard.

 Paperwork was filed by the Department of Highways with the American Association of State Highway Officials on August 30, 1960 to decommission the route.
 The reasons given were the section between Cameron Street and Walnut Street was already signed as By-Pass US 22, the section between US 22 and US 322 would be posted as Interstate 83, and to simplify signage at the future Eisenhower Interchange.
-AASHO's Route Numbering Committee approved the elimination of US 230 at their meeting on November 25, 1960 and the following year the By-Pass US 230 assemblies were removed.
+AASHO's US Route Numbering Committee approved the elimination of US 230 at their meeting on November 25, 1960.

 |Links:||US 230 (Decommissioned)